sergei-mironov/asterisk-dongle-setup/README.md

 * To send SMS from the GSM modem, use the Asterisk CLI: `dongle sms dongle0 89097777777 HiHi`.
 * Send SMS or make a call to your GSMmodem's SIM card.
 Asterisk will redirect them to your Telegram account.
-Asterisk records voice calls and sends recordings to the Telegram accounts as wav attachments.
   - If you pick up the phone from your Telegram account (the green button), the GSM-Telegram connection will be established.
   - If you cancel the call by pressing the red button instead, the caller will be handled by the brave [Lenny](https://crosstalksolutions.com/howto-pwn-telemarketers-with-lenny/) chatbot.
+  - In either case, Asterisk will record the call and send the recording to the Telegram account as `wav` attachments.
 * From a thirdparty telegram account call to the account associated with `secrets.telegram_phone`, then go to the private chat and send a message with a phone number to call to.
 Asterisk will establish an outgoing